QADavidCalvo/David-Calvo/README.md

 - Add new expense (critical priority - bloquer severity)
 - Add new income (critical priority - bloquer severity)
 - Do new transfer (critical priority - critical severity)
-- Check balance details (high priority - normal severity)
+- Check transfers details (high priority - normal severity)
+- Check balance by date (medium priority - normal severity)
 - Check current accounts balance (high priority - normal severity)

 Those scenarios are End to End tests but they are slow and hard to mantain so they are expensive.